royaltm/rust-ser-write/ser-write-json/README.md

 Deserializer
 ------------

-The JSON deserializer expects a JSON encoded mutable slice of bytes. `&str` or `&[u8]` kind of types deserialize using (ZERO-COPY) references from the provided slice.
+The JSON deserializer expects a JSON encoded mutable slice of bytes. `&str` or `&[u8]` types deserialize using (ZERO-COPY) references from the provided slice.
 The slice needs to be mutable so the decoder can unescape JSON strings and decode bytes from strings in various formats in-place.

 The JSON deserializer is available in 4 flavors depending on how do you want to handle types deserialized with `deserialize_bytes` method from JSON strings: